Michail Antonio: International career

 On 18 June 2021, Antonio was named in Jamaica's 60-man provisional squad for the 2021 CONCACAF Gold Cup.
 He missed out on the final 23-man squad, by virtue of not having secured his passport in time.
 In August 2021, The Athletic reported Antonio had received his passport, making him eligible to play for the country.
 He was subsequently called up for a 35-man squad for World Cup qualifiers against Mexico, Panama and Costa Rica although COVID-19 travel restrictions did not allow him to enter either Mexico or Costa Rica.
 He debuted in a 3–0 loss to Panama on 5 September.
 His debut lasted 70 minutes.
 He spent much of the game isolated with little service from his team on what was described as a hard and dry pitch.
 He scored his first goal for Jamaica in his second international appearance; in a World Cup qualifier against El Salvador on 13 November, he scored the opening goal in a 1–1 draw.

 Antonio was part of the Jamaica squad that reached the semi-finals of the 2023 CONCACAF Gold Cup in the United States.
 On 26 June 2024, he scored Jamaica's first ever goal in a Copa América tournament, in a 3–1 defeat by Ecuador at the Allegiant Stadium, Paradise, Nevada in the 2024 Copa América.

+In June 2025, six months after his car crash, Antonio was called up for the 2025 CONCACAF Gold Cup in the United States.
+He made his first competitive appearances since the accident, coming on as a late substitute in all three games of a group-stage elimination.